 For example, a brand could not legally state that a CBD product cures insomnia, but it could legally state that a CBD product promotes sleep.

-Finally, marketers should research cannabis marketing guidelines for each platform where they plan to place ads, as they all vary.
+Marketers must also research cannabis marketing guidelines for each platform where they plan to place ads, as they all vary.
 For example:

 With accessible and affordable advertising options like Facebook, Instagram, and Google largely off the table, marketers will need to tap into tools designed to clear this regulation barrier.
 Basis, for example, is integrated with Cannavu, which operates the largest ad marketplace for curated, compliant cannabis advertising opportunities.
 Cannavu accesses ad impressions on canna-compliant publishers, automating the publisher selection process for marketers.